Duanyll/comfyui-openai-api/README.md

 If you want to customize the chat completion, you can chain options to modify the request.
 Most common options are available as predefined nodes but you can inject any key/value pair using the `Extra body` node.

-Also, several chat completions can be chained to them to share the context history of previous turn.
+Also, several chat completions can be chained to share the context history of previous turns.

 ![Advanced Example](res/advanced.png)